Merck & Co.: Lawsuits and controversies

-Vioxx
+Heart attacks after use of Vioxx

 In 1999, the U.S. Food and Drug Administration (FDA) approved Vioxx (known generically as rofecoxib), a Merck product for treating arthritis.
 Vioxx was designed as a selective inhibitor of the enzyme cyclooxygenase-2.
 Such compounds were expected to cause less gastrointestinal bleeding than older anti-inflammatory drugs such as naproxen, which were associated with 20,000 hospitalizations and 2000 deaths each year.
 Vioxx became one of the most prescribed drugs in history.

 Thereafter, studies by Merck and by others found an increased risk of heart attack associated with Vioxx use when compared with naproxen.
 Merck adjusted the labeling of Vioxx to reflect possible cardiovascular risks in 2002.

 On September 23, 2004, Merck received information about results from a clinical trial it was conducting that included findings of increased risk of heart attacks among Vioxx users who had been using the medication for over eighteen months.
 On September 28, 2004, Merck notified the FDA that it was voluntarily withdrawing Vioxx from the market, and it publicly announced the withdrawal on September 30.
-An analysis for the period 1999–2004, based on U.S. Medical Expenditure Survey data, reported that Vioxx was associated with 46,783 heart attacks, and along with the other popular COX-2 inhibitor Celebrex, an estimated 26,603 deaths from both.
+An analysis for the period 1999–2004, based on U.S. Medical Expenditure Survey data, reported that Vioxx was associated with 46,783 heart attacks in the US, and along with the other popular COX-2 inhibitor Celebrex, an estimated 26,603 deaths from both.